linguawork/FullStackProject/express-api/ReadMe.md

 $ npx express-generator
 ```

-By default jade engine is used
+By default jade (pug) view engine is used.

 ```
 npm i
 ```

+Delete the folder: views